Computer Science

 LASC Categories: QR

 Prerequisites: Familiarity with basic computer operations.
-Math placement code of 3 or above.
+Pass math placement test with code of 3 or above, or a passing grade in a college level math course.

-This course introduces basic database concepts and teaches how to create a database; use SQL; and create database application.
-[Formerly CS 125 Database Software] Credit will not be awarded for both CS 265 and CS 286.
+This course introduces basic database concepts and teaches how to create and manage a database; relational databases, use SQL; NoSQL databases.
+Credit will not be awarded for both CS 265 and CS 286.

 CS-282 Unix Systems Programming

-Problem soling and software design using C; introduction to UNIX programming utilities and text manipulation; low-level system programming in UNIX and C.
+Problem solving and software design using C; introduction to UNIX programming utilities and text manipulation; low-level system programming in UNIX and C.

 CS-286 Database Design and Applications

-Covers relational databases; database design using ER model; query processing using SQL; other database models.
-Credit can not be awarded for both: CS 265 and CS 286.
+Covers relational databases; database design using ER model; query processing using SQL; NoSQL databases.
+Credit will not be awarded for both CS 265 and CS 286.

 CS-295 Discrete Structures II